namel3ss-Ai/namel3ss-ai-programming-language/docs/language/english_syntax.md

 let suffix be xs[2:]
 ```

-Indexing out of bounds or using negative indices raises a runtime error.
+Negative indices are supported Python-style, so `xs[-1]` is the last item and `xs[:-1]` trims the tail.
+Indexing out of bounds raises a runtime error.
 Slices always return a new list without mutating the original.

 ### List built-ins and pipelines
 - English style: `length of xs`, `first of xs`, `last of xs`, `sorted form of xs`, `reverse of xs`, `unique elements of xs`, `sum of xs`